caugustine2022/resume/README.md

 * Developed and maintained scripts (Bash/Python) to automate routine tasks, improving operational efficiency.
 * Collaborated with cross-functional teams to build and manage robust CI/CD pipelines using Jenkins and GitHub, reducing deployment time by 50% and improving overall development workflow.
 * Collaborated with development teams to integrate infrastructure-as-code (IaC) principles using tools like Terraform, resulting in reproducible and version-controlled infrastructure.
+* Collaborated with cross-functional teams to design, implement, and manage cloud infrastructure and microservices architecture, enhancing system reliability and scalability.
 * Assisted in setting up and maintaining version control systems (Git), ensuring efficient collaboration among development teams.
 * Contributed to developing Ansible playbooks for configuration management, improving system configuration accuracy.
 * Orchestrated containerized applications using Kubernetes, improving scalability, resource utilization, and deployment consistency.